rust-lang/rfcs/text/1023-rebalancing-coherence.md

 itself a breaking change.
-(This is not to suggest that there is something *fundamental* about the `Fn` traits that distinguish them from all other traits; just that if the goal is to have rules that users can easily remember, saying that implememting a core operator trait is a breaking change may be a reasonable rule, and it enables useful patterns to boot -- patterns that are baked into the libstd APIs.)
+(This is not to suggest that there is something *fundamental* about the `Fn` traits that distinguish them from all other traits; just that if the goal is to have rules that users can easily remember, saying that implementing a core operator trait is a breaking change may be a reasonable rule, and it enables useful patterns to boot -- patterns that are baked into the libstd APIs.)